 With cryptocurrencies increasingly fashionable, it isn’t surprising the Fed, ECB and other central banks would want to get in on the action with so-called “central bank digital currency” (CBDC).
 While payments have been electronic for decades, what makes CBDCs different and what form might they take?
 How would they differ from mainstream cryptocurrencies like bitcoin and “stablecoins,” asset-backed cryptos with a fixed value?
-While we don’t think this debate intersects much with stock markets, a brief primer on the main players seems in order.
+Although we don’t think this debate intersects much with stock markets, a brief primer on the main players seems in order.

 Cryptocurrencies, in general, strive for an electronic equivalent of handing someone cash.
 Mobile payment apps using dollars may seem to have that ease of use, but they are based in the banking system, using much of the same plumbing as checks, wires and other bank transfers.
 Payments can still take days to clear and settle through multiple intermediaries.
 That lunch bill you split with the payment app on your phone ultimately links back to a bank account you authorized to transfer funds—much more complicated than if you had handed your pal a fiver.